MahdiEdraz/Account-Opening-Assignment/README.md

-# Account-Opening-Assignment
+# Virtual-Bank
-Create a basic virtualization of account opening
+Create a basic virtualization of a bank